vgpass/credit-risk-classification/Credit_Risk/report-complete.md

 Using bulleted lists, describe the balanced accuracy scores and the precision and recall scores of all machine learning models.

-* Machine Learning Model 1:
+* Machine Learning Model 1, Logistic Regression:
   * Balanced Accuracy Score 0.9520479254722232

   *     Confusion Matrix results